brianboyko/vuex-test/README.md

 `vuex-test` is a small library of helpers intended to promote better design patterns and easier testing of Vuex actions.

-> `vuex-test` is under heavy active development.
+> `vuex-test` is under heavy active development and is currently *very* experimental.
 Please add any bugs, requests, or other feedback to the [issue tracker](https://github.com/mcmillion/vuex-test/issues).

 ## Installation